inxilpro/Wordpress-Domain-Mapping/readme.txt

 1. "Remote Login" can be disabled.
 Useful if you're hosting totally separate websites.
 2. "Permanent redirect" uses a 301 redirect rather than 302 to send visitors to your domain mapped site.
 3. "User domain mapping page" allows you to disable Settings->Domain Mapping that the user uses.
-4. "Redirect administration pages to network's original domain (remote login disabled if redirect disabled)" - with this checked, if a user visits their dashboard on a mapped domain it will redirect to the dashboard on the non mapped domain.
+4. "Redirect administration pages to network's original domain (remote login disabled if this redirect is disabled)" - with this checked, if a user visits their dashboard on a mapped domain it will redirect to the dashboard on the non mapped domain.
 If you don't want this, remote login will be disabled for security reasons.
+5. "Disable primary domain check.
+Sites will not redirect to one domain name.
+May cause duplicate content issues." - ignore the primary domain setting on your sites.
+The same content will be available on multiple domains and may cause problems with Google because of duplicate content issues.

 Super Admin->Domains allows you to edit the domains mapped to any sites on your network.